ayush4334/student-results-and-new-admission/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This demo of this project can be seen at [The Project Link](https://festive-jepsen-1c00d8.netlify.app/).
+The demo of this project can be seen at [The Project Link](https://festive-jepsen-1c00d8.netlify.app/).

 ## Available Scripts